Working from home is a goal for an increasing number of people

 Recent research has shown that connecting face-to-face via an online service like Zoom, Skype, FaceTime, Google Meet, Google Hangouts, and many other services and apps improves the situation for all parties.
 Ask which form(s) of communication are used or may be used in the future.

 As a freelancer, essentially you are running your own home-based business.
-Work from home businesses vary widely.
+Work-from-home businesses vary widely.

 The work may be a service business, like consulting or coding.
 The work may also be a manufacturing type of business.
 The manufacturing can be done at home like baking, carpentry, or sewing.

 You can also rent space and work out of an office for your business.
-In some locations, "coworking" or "shared workspaces" are available, used by many independent workers.
-A desk, office, or other work space is available for rent by month, week, day, or (sometimes) hour, depending on your needs and their rules.
+In some locations, “coworking” or “shared workspaces” are available, used by many independent workers.
+A desk, office, or other workspace is available for rent by month, week, day, or (sometimes) hour, depending on your needs and their rules.

-If many different people will pay you to do legitimate work, you can (and probably should) set up an official entity as an "LLC" (Limited Liability Corporation") or incorporate your business (as an "Inc.").
-The requirements for each type of business varies widely by location, so check your local government's rules.
+If many different people will pay you to do legitimate work, you can (and probably should) set up an official entity as an “LLC” (Limited Liability Corporation”) or incorporate your business (as an “Inc.”).
+The requirements for each type of business vary widely by location, so check your local government’s rules.

 Your goal may be simply to avoid dependence on a single employer, or you may be looking to supplement the income you receive from your job.
 By 2028, half of us in the USA will be "freelancers," according to an NPR/Marist poll.
 This may also be called "contracting, "location independent," "remote work," or "gigs."